 On February 16, 2015, the Walla Walla Union-Bulletin reported that $100 billion in Social Security payroll taxes is collected from illegal immigrants, even though few will ever be able to collect benefits.

-Full List of Social Security Documents (11 Items)
+Click Here for Full List (11 Items)